 “A brilliant songwriter” Lee Sklar

 “Her vocal leaps seem effortless.
 At the same time Ana Patan is in full control of her guitaristic craft.”
 Tagblatt

 “A sophisticated jazz/rock style.
-Her material is characterised by a sultry vocal delivery, along with intelligent and witty lyrics” Mike Green, Radio Wigwam, UK
+Her material is characterised by a sultry vocal delivery, along with intelligent and witty lyrics” Radio Wigwam

 “Her musical presence brings a charm we’ve been missing” Sound on Sound Magazine

-The project has taken more than seven years to germinate, mature and ripen into a natural, soothing-sounding product recorded entirely analog on two inch tape, with very little regard for perfect, computerised timing, compression or EQ, but high respect for content, sound texture, and ultimately musical expertise, as well as human interaction.
+The project has taken around ten years to germinate, mature and ripen into a natural, soothing-sounding product recorded entirely analog on two inch tape, with very little regard for perfect, computerised timing, compression or EQ, but high respect for content, sound texture, and ultimately musical expertise, as well as human interaction.